ned-kelly/docker-multicontainer-libretime/README.md

 This is a multi-container Docker build of the Libretime Radio Broadcast Software _(Libretime is a direct fork of Airtime for those who are wondering, hence the similarities)_.

-It's an aim to run the environment ready for production, with common media directories, database files etc mapped into the container(s) so data is persisted between rebuilds of the application.
+It's an aim to run the environment ready for production which can be stood up in a few minutes (with ease), and all common media directories, database files etc mapped into the container(s) so data is persisted between rebuilds of the application.

 It's originally based off my [`docker-multicontainer-airtime`](https://github.com/ned-kelly/docker-multicontainer-airtime) setup, and has been adapted to suit the newer Libretime sources accordingly.

+**If you require assistance deploying this solution for a commercial station, please feel free to reach out to me - I do provide consultancy services.**

 ---------------------------

-**Last Tested Libretime Build**: [`master branch (2018-10-16) #b79af94`](https://github.com/LibreTime/libretime/commit/b79af9480b6a22952cc36b8f8813646b770a057b)
+**Last Tested Libretime Build**: [`ned-kelly fork (2018-10-20)`](https://github.com/ned-kelly/libretime)

 **Docker Hub:** [`bushrangers/ubuntu-multicontainer-libretime`](https://hub.docker.com/r/bushrangers/ubuntu-multicontainer-libretime/)